davinci26/davinci26/README.md

 ### Hi, I'm Sotiris 👋

 I like solving problems using technology and code.
+I currently work at Reddit on their cloud infrastructure team

 I worked as a Software engineer at Microsoft in the Azure Core OS team.
 At Microsoft I worked on building the first cross-platform service mesh implementation which we presented on [KubeCon2021](https://youtu.be/ggvaAbjx4jo).
 At that time I was a maintainer of [Envoy Proxy](https://github.com/envoyproxy/envoy) and a contributor at [OSM](https://github.com/openservicemesh/osm).